ibm-cloud-docs/overview/service-rollout.md

 ### Market-driven deployments
 {: #market-driven-deploy}

 Market-driven services are deployed based on sufficient customer demand.
-To request that one of these services is available in your region, contact [IBM Cloud Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external}.
+To request that one of these services is available in your region, contact [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external}.

 Deployments into any location other than an MZR are always market-driven.